petitmi/petitmi.github.io/content/_index.md

 Here, I document my reflections and thoughts, which can be primarily found in [Posts](https://petitmi.com/posts), written mostly in Chinese.
 My profession has always revolved around data science, which has consumed a significant portion of my life through my career and academic study.
 Within it, there are aspects that require sheer willpower to persevere, but still many excitements, insights from them.
 You can find this content under [Career](https://petitmi.com/career), penned in English.

-Some of my other facts:
+Some of my other facts:\
-I'm fond of music that incorporates elements of blues, jazz, electronic, or space pop.\
+I am fond of music that incorporates elements of blues, jazz, electronic, or space pop.
 There's something about music with a waltz rhythm that inexplicably moves me.\
 I enjoy combat sports, especially the kind that takes place in the ring.\
 I like juicy things, which explains my love for rich-flavored Asian foods and comedies.
 But note, 'juicy' is different from 'oily'. \
 Besides, even I have good endurance, I hate activities that rely solely on perseverance, unless I don’t feel this way.